kbalog/uis-dat310-spring2017/assignments/assignment-10/README.md

     - The program sends a valid move to the server.
     - The time limit is reached for the given turn.
     - The program presented an invalid segment (occupied or out of the table boundaries), or violated the communication protocol in any way.
 (If this happens, it automatically implicates the end of game as well.)
-  * For each turn, there is a time limit, within which the oncoming program should present a valid step, otherwise a timeout event will occur and the game will end immediately.
+  * For each turn, there is a time limit of 3 seconds, within which the oncoming program should present a valid step, otherwise a timeout event will occur and the game will end immediately.
   * The game will continue turn by turn, until one of the following conditions is met:
     - There are no more available free segments on the board.
 In that case the winner of the game is the program that has the higher score.
 Note: as the size of the board is odd, there is no possibility of achieving a draw.
     - One of the programs had a timeout event.
 In that case, the other program automatically wins.
     - One of the programs sends an invalid step to the server or violates the communication protocol.
 In that case, the other program automatically wins.

-## Data representation

-Each square is represented as a 6-bit number, where lower 4 bits corresponds to borders on each side of the square.
-Specifically, bits 1, 2, 4, and 8 correspond to top, right, bottom, and left borders, respectively.
-The higher two bits correspond to whether the square has been occupied by Player 1 (16) or Player 2 (32).
-Note that only one of 16 and 32 may be True.
-If a square has not been occupied, then both bit 16 and 32 are False.

-*TODO add illustration*

 ## Communication protocol